- Your company’s revenue is also your personal income and path to retirement

 - Three ways to dashboard revenue: DIY, software add-ons, analytics suites

 Your business is more than a source of goods, services, and employment for your customers and employees.
 Above all, it’s your livelihood.
 It’s your personal income, your path to retirement, and a financial asset you’ve worked hard to build.

 The most fundamental way to begin maximizing the value of your business — and, therefore, increase your personal income — is to better understand your company’s revenue trends.
 Thankfully, technology has come a long way in making this process simple and easy.

-Small businesses track revenue in a number of ways, from simple paper ledgers to spreadsheets to sophisticated accounting software packages.
+Small businesses track revenue in a number of ways, from simple paper ledgers to spreadsheets to sophisticated accounting software packages and business reporting software.
 No matter how you track sales, you probably don’t have a deep understanding of your company’s revenue trends unless you’re pulling all that sales data out of its back-office hiding places and into an easy-to-read dashboard.
 Just ask Mike Letcher, owner of Letcher Bros.
 Auto Repair in Pinole, California, about the surprises to be found in daily revenue snapshots.

 If you want to start tracking revenue trends on a daily and weekly basis, you have a few options:

 - Do-it-yourself (DIY): If you’re tracking revenue on spreadsheets like Microsoft Excel or Google Sheets, you can build custom charts and graphs to visualize your company’s revenue trends over time.
 This is typically the cheapest option, but it requires a lot more time and technical skill.
 If you go this route, be sure your source data is correct because 9 in 10 spreadsheets contain “significant errors.”
 It would be a shame to put so much manual effort into building charts and graphs based on inaccurate information!